 Many stars from the music and movie industry have accounts that have millions of followers where they often dress up in skimpy outfits, bathing suits often included.

 Then, the rise of influencers – people who have become minor celebrities in their own right due to the large number of followers they have – have given the average person a craving for celebrity themselves.
 They think – if this influencer can do it, then why can’t I?

 So they go out and try to emulate the lifestyles of these influencers and movie stars.
 A popular thing to do is to go to the beach wearing various revealing swimsuits and take a bunch of photos in various provocative poses and states of undress, hoping to get the perfect one that will rocket them to social media stardom.

 Rather than help people make meaningful connections with others from across the world, social media has created a market where people can buy approval, praise and attention from one another, and the currency they use are sexy bikini and lingerie photos.

 In fact, you can quite literally buy these kinds of photos and videos with real money thanks to internet content subscription services, another form of social media in its own right, and many adult content producers like to advertise their services on the mainstream social media apps.

-Meanwhile, businesses are happy to manufacture whatever skimpy bathing suit society wants, movies like Baywatch are dominating the box offices, social media companies are earning record profits selling your personal data and showing you more ads featuring scantily-clad women, and guys are loving all of the hot girls they can see on a daily basis wearing bathing suits that leave nothing to the imagination.
+Meanwhile, businesses are all too happy to manufacture whatever skimpy bathing suit society wants, movies like Baywatch are dominating the box offices, social media companies are earning record profits selling your personal data and showing you more ads featuring scantily-clad women, and guys are loving all of the hot girls they can see on a daily basis wearing bathing suits that leave nothing to the imagination.